What Is New In Coveo for Sitecore 4

 Upgrading from Coveo for Sitecore 4.0 to 4.1

 Upgrading from 4.0 to 4.1 should not be harder than upgrading from one 4.0 release to another.
-However, you are still encouraged to follow the upgrade steps carefully to ensure the smoothest upgrade possible (see Upgrading from Coveo for Sitecore 4.0 to Coveo for Sitecore 4.1).
+However, you’re still encouraged to follow the upgrade steps carefully to ensure that the smoothest upgrade possible (see Upgrading from Coveo for Sitecore 4.0 to Coveo for Sitecore 4.1).